 Most credit scores usually fall under the 600-750 range.
 Better credit decisions result in higher scores which give creditors the confidence that a borrower will repay their future debts.
-Conversely, lenders can use a poor credit score as a basis for denying you credit.
+Conversely, lenders can use a poor one as a basis for denying you credit.
 Different reports have varying metrics which lenders use to determine what is a good credit score.
-Find out what your credit score is now for free:

 How Credit Bureaus Define a Good Credit Score

-Having a high credit score increases the chances of getting your loan or credit card request approved.
+Having a high one increases the chances of getting your loan or credit card request approved.
 However, the benefits of a good credit score extend beyond your ability to secure credit — it also determines how favorable the terms of the lender’s offer (payable interest rate and down payment) will be.
-FICO credit scores and VantageScore are two of the most common credit reports used by lenders in the United States, but industry-specific credit reports like the Experian’s PLUS Score also exist.
+FICO and VantageScore are two of the most common credit reports used by lenders in the United States, but industry-specific reports like the Experian’s PLUS Score also exist.

 What is a Good Credit Score?
 The Determining Factors